thelastpickle/stress-operator/documentation/casskop.md

 # CassKop Integration
-The tlp-stress operator provides the ability to provision a Cassandra cluster using the [CassKop operator](./casskop.md).
-CassKop support is built directly into the tlp-stress operator.
+The stress-operator provides the ability to provision a Cassandra cluster using the [CassKop operator](./casskop.md).
+CassKop support is built directly into the stress-operator.
 The CassKop operator however is an optional dependency.

 `spec.cassandraConfig` has a couple property that deal directly with CassKop - `cassandraCluster` and `cassandraClusterTemplate`.

 ## CassandraCluster
 `spec.cassandraConfig.cassandraCluster` specifies the name of a `CassandraCluster` object that is managed by CassKop.
-Because the tlp-stress operator has built-in support for CassKop, it can use the cluster name to discover endpoints of the Cassandra pods.
+Because the stress-operator has built-in support for CassKop, it can use the cluster name to discover endpoints of the Cassandra pods.

 `cassandraCluster` is comprised of the following properties:

 **namespace**

 *description:* The namespace in which the `CassandraCluster` is running.
-Defaults to the namespace in which the `TLPStress` instance runs.
+Defaults to the namespace in which the `Stress` instance runs.

 *type:* string